talib122/Ecommerce-app-in-React-using-Tailwind-CSS/README.md

-<h1 align="center">Hi 👋, I'm Talib Hussain and this is Ecommerce app related to shoes created in React using Tailwind css </h1>
+<h1 align="center">Hi 👋, I'm Talib Hussain and this is Ecommerce app(frontend) related to shoes created in React using Tailwind css </h1>
 <h3 align="center">A passionate React JS developer</h3>

 <h3 align="left">Follow steps below to run this app:</h3>